How to cut and sew a dress: step-by-step tutorial

 After that, I cut the top piece.
 I also had to cut the fabric around the embroidery design using very sharp small scissors.

-I planned to keep the yokes and the band which I cut from silk organza clear (see-through) but in the end I decided to add some silk lining to them.
+I planned to keep the yokes and the band which I cut from silk organza clear (see-through) but in the end, I decided to add some silk lining to them.
 I don’t have the perfect body like the model in the image that inspired me so I made these changes.

 Sewing the dress was pretty straightforward – darts, bands, side seams, etc. Some advice here – minimize movement between sewing steps.
 It means that you will break the order of garment construction coming from the pattern notes.
 I usually sew as many seams as possible before going to my iron to press, saves a lot of time.
-And afterwards I press everything I prepared before going back to sewing.
+And afterward I press everything I prepared before going back to sewing.

 I am glad that I decided to use some lining for the yokes and the bands, it made finishing the neckline much simpler.
 After sewing the neckline I basted the lining to the yokes and to the bands and used them as one piece.